dbt-labs/docs.getdbt.com/website/docs/docs/guides/creating-new-materializations.md

 ```
 ### Executing SQL

-Construct your materialization DML to account for the different permutations of table existence, materialization flags, etc. There are a number of [adapter functions](dbt-jinja-functions/adapter) and context variables that can help you here.
+Construct your materialization DML to account for the different permutations of <Term id="table" /> existence, materialization flags, etc. There are a number of [adapter functions](dbt-jinja-functions/adapter) and context variables that can help you here.
 Be sure to consult the Reference section of this site for a full list of variables and functions at your disposal.

 ### Run post-hooks